Cable condition monitoring

 Our solution

 The addition of phase voltage and current sensing enables the monitoring of electrical transients and harmonic content.
 Transients from switching sources, capacitor banks, and inductive loads, commonly associated with power electronics can stress circuit components and over time introduce damage.
-Transients can slowly degrade insulation eventually leading to localised overheating and short circuit currents.
-Synaptec’s cable condition monitoring technology provides utilities with a totally unique and comprehensive set of asset insights, allowing more failure modes to be monitored for progression and providing actionable insights at significantly earlier stages of degradation.
+Transients can slowly degrade insulation, eventually leading to localised overheating and short circuit currents.
+Synaptec’s cable condition monitoring technology provides utilities with a unique and comprehensive set of asset insights, allowing more failure modes to be monitored for progression and providing actionable insights at significantly earlier stages of degradation.

 Download cable condition monitoring white paper